Chatbots are making serious waves in the marketing scene.

 - Submit contact info for follow-up

-- Collect information regarding users ideal location, number of beds, bathrooms, price range, etc.
+- Collect information regarding users’ ideal location, the number of beds, bathrooms, price range, etc.

-1. What’s the maximum chat volume that a chatbot example can manage?
+1. What’s the maximum chat volume that a bot can manage?

 During after-business hours, chatbots can handle 100% of all conversations.

-However, during business hours, a chatbot can be used to handle simple inquiries and to get customers speaking with the correct representative if necessary.
+However, during business hours, it can be used to handle simple inquiries and to get customers speaking with the correct representative if necessary.